When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 Mike Boateng

-Former footballer Mike has many well-known connections however will he hit the again of the web along with his dream woman on Love Island?
+Former footballer Mike has many well-known connections however will he hit the again of the web together with his dream lady on Love Island?

 Connor Durman

-Connor is a espresso bean salesman and he shall be hoping for his personal Maya Jama when he will get in to the villa.
+Connor is a espresso bean salesman and he can be hoping for his personal Maya Jama when he will get in to the villa.

 Callum Jones

-This scaffolder describes himself as a cheeky chap however will his character bag him his kind on paper?
+This scaffolder describes himself as a cheeky chap however will his persona bag him his sort on paper?

 Nas Majeed